EduGAIN

 eduGAIN is an international interfederation service interconnecting research and education identity federations.
-It enables the secure exchange of information related to identity, authentication and authorization between participating federations.
-The service is managed by a team led by TERENA. eduGAIN® is a registered trademark of DANTE.
+It enables the secure exchange of information related to identity, authentication and authorization between participating federations. eduGAIN was pioneered by the GÉANT research and education networking community in Europe and it is currently supported by the GÉANT Project.

 Service description

 The eduGAIN service enables participating federations, which primarily serve the authentication and authorisation interests of research and education sectors, to interfederate. eduGAIN provides an infrastructure for establishing trusted communications between identity providers and service providers in different participating federations.
 End-users authenticate at identity providers and obtain access to service providers.
 Technically, eduGAIN is managed by aggregating and distributing signed SAML 2.0 metadata files.

 To join eduGAIN, the parent organisation of a federation must sign the eduGAIN policy declaration and submit it to the TERENA Secretariat for the attention of the eduGAIN Operations Team.
 The Operations Team deals with daily technical issues in the eduGAIN service provision, receives enquiries about eduGAIN and forwards them to the appropriate body, receives and processes applications from federations to join the service, prepares and publishes a federation operational practice statement for the eduGAIN interfederation service, and prepares an audit plan for the eduGAIN operational practices on the request of the eduGAIN Steering Group.